Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Introduction

 \section{Introduction}

 \paragraph{Complex networks vs.\ structural graph algorithms.} Social networks (such as Facebook or physical disease propagation networks), biological networks (such as gene interactions or brain networks), and informatics networks (such as autonomous systems) are all examples of \emph{complex networks}, which have been the attention of much study in recent years, given the surge of available network data.
-Fed as graphs, complex networks seem to share several structural properties.
+Viewed as graphs, complex networks seem to share several structural properties.
 Perhaps most famous is the \emph{small-world} property (``six degrees of separation''): typical distances between vertex pairs are small compared to the size of the network.
-Another important property is that their degree distribution tends to be heavy-tailed, \ie~distributions whose tails are not exponentially bounded.
-In many cases, this degree distribution is close to a \emph{power law}: the fraction of vertices of degree~$k$ is proportional to $k^{-\gamma}$, for some constant~$\gamma$ typically between $2$ and~$3$.
+Another important property is that their degree distribution tends to be heavy-tailed, \ie~not exponentially bounded.
+In many cases, this degree distribution is close to a \emph{power-law}: the fraction of vertices of degree~$k$ is proportional to $k^{-\gamma}$, for some constant~$\gamma$ typically between $2$ and~$3$ (recent work~\cite{clauset2009power,clauset2018power} has shown that this relationship is only approximate; instead these distributions typically are power-law with an exponential cut-off, making our results -- which require polynomial tail-bounds -- applicable.
+See Section~\ref{sec:models} for discussion).
 Networks furthermore often exhibit \emph{high clustering} and admit a natural division into a \emph{community structure}.
 Despite the clustering property, complex networks are \emph{sparse}: the ratio of edges to vertices (edge density) is usually small.

 On the other hand, the field of structural graph algorithms has led to impressively efficient and precise algorithms (efficient PTASs, subexponential fixed-parameter algorithms, linear kernelizations, etc.)\ for increasingly general families of graphs; see, e.g., \cite{ContractionMinorFree_STOC2011,OddMinorFree_SODA2010,BidimensionalSurvey_CJ, Fomin:2010:BK:1873601.1873644,HMinorFree_JACM, KLP13,GHO13}.
 Many such results proved initially for planar graphs have since been extended to bounded-genus graphs, graphs of bounded local treewidth, and graphs excluding a fixed minor; yet such results are known to be impossible for general graphs.
 Can we apply these powerful algorithms to analyze complex networks?